rhysmeister/mmo/README.md

         ./mm --connection UniqueConnectionName

-    mm will ignore the connection if active is False.
+    mm will ignore the connection if active is set to False.

 OPTIONS